-SlideRoom has comprehensive instructions for resizing and submitting work online. https://slideroom.zendesk.com/home
+SlideRoom has comprehensive instructions for resizing and submitting work online:

 - 48-51 credit hours in studio courses, plus 9-12 hours in art history courses

-- For each semester in residence, excluding summers and the final semester, M.F.A. candidates must enroll in a minimum of 3 hours in their major concentration area as advised by their media advisor.
+- For each semester in residence, excluding summers and the final semester, MFA students enroll in a minimum of 3 hours in their chosen major area of study (ceramics, drawing, painting, photography, printmaking, sculpture) as advised by the head of their major area.

-First Year Graduate Studio Seminar ARTS 5923 and Second Year Graduate Studio Seminar ARTS 5933 – 6 credit hours:
+- First Year Graduate Studio Seminar (ARTS 5923) and Second Year Graduate Studio Seminar (ARTS 5933), 3 credits each.

 12 hours (4 classes) of art history. *Students admitted to the program with 12 or more hours of prior college level art history courses may elect to take only 9 hours of Art History, with a corresponding extra 3 hours of electives.